 Hellebore black death

-Aphids act as vectors, spreading it from plant to plant.
+Aphids act as vectors, spreading the virus from plant to plant.
 Unfortunately, being a virus, it is untreatable.
 Therefore infected plants should be dug up and destroyed.

 Hellebore leaf spot

-This fungus mainly occurs during the first half of the growing season and is quite a common disease, particularly on H. niger.
+This fungus mainly occurs during the first half of the growing season and is quite common, particularly on H. niger.
 Watch out for round, dead patches on leaves and stems.

 For small infections, remove affected leaves and keep plants tidy.
-In worse cases, a leafspot control for ornamentals, such as those by TopRose, Scotts and Provanto, should suffice.
+In worse cases, a leafspot control for ornamentals, such as TopRose, Scotts and Provanto, should suffice.

 Thankfully this only affects H. foetidus and is a recent introduction to this country.
 Mines in the leaves by the insect larvae show up as brownish-black blotches and lines and look unsightly.
 Plants are never too severely affected.

-There are no pesticides listed for control, but removing leaves before the larvae mature to winged adults will break their life-cycle.
+No pesticides are listed for control, but removing leaves before the larvae mature to winged adults will break their life-cycle.

 In addition to these hellebore-specific problems also keep your eyes peeled for the usual suspects, below: